PoorPeer/LLM-Language-Games/README.md

 We would love to have additional testing and analysis!

-9. Credits
+9. Credits:

-Albin Norbäck
++ Albin Norbäck, for invaluable help
-Stockholm University, DSV
++ Stockholm University, DSV
-Farama Foundation
++ Farama Foundation, for ChatArena
-Ebba Irestad
++ Ebba Irestad, for Ebbas Game
-Lars Barkström
++ Lars Barkström, for support

-11. License
+11. License:

 GPL